julioromano/RxLocation/README.md

 ## Installation

-Add this to your module's gradle.conf:
+Add this to your module's build.gradle:

 ```groovy
 dependencies {